CodeYourFuture/GitHomeworkFixErrors/.github/pull_request_template.md

 - Your Name: Emily Barton
 - Your City: Manchester
-- Your Slack Name: Emily Barton
+- Your Slack Name: EABarton123

 # Homework Details